Skip to main content

 • If you decide you’d like to take a private school course, tuition can range from $1,000 – $5,000 and may include additional costs for materials, drug screenings, permit tests, and a physical.

-In summary, getting your Commercial Driver’s License can cost up to $575 USD from start to finish without private school tuition.
+In summary, the CDL for Dummies estimated cost for getting your CDL can be up to $575 USD from start to finish without private school tuition.

 Driving Schools & Commercial Learner’s Permits

-Not every state or province requires driving school training, but it is highly encouraged as it provides hands-on experience and allows you to network early in your career.
+Not every state or province requires driving school training, but this CDL for Dummies guide highly encourages it.
+Professional training provides hands-on experience and allows you to network early in your career.

 You can attend two types of truck driving schools: paid CDL training programs (often provided by larger fleets) or private training schools.